Lil'Jordan Humphrey: Denver Broncos (first stint)

 On March 7, 2023, Humphrey signed with the Denver Broncos.
 He was released on August 29, and re-signed to the practice squad.
 Following an injury to safety Caden Sterns during the season opener against the Las Vegas Raiders, Humphrey was signed to the Broncos active roster on September 13.
 He was released on October 11, but was re-signed to the practice squad the next day, as well as being elevated to the roster on Thursday Night Football vs the Kansas City Chiefs.
 In the 2023 season, he had 13 receptions for 162 yards and three touchdowns.

 On March 14, 2024, Humphrey re-signed with the Broncos.
 On August 27, the Broncos released Humphrey.
 The next day, he was re-signed to the practice squad.
 On September 21, Humphrey was promoted to the active roster following an injury to Baron Browning in Week 2.
 In the 2024 season, he had 31 receptions for 293 yards and one touchdown.

 New York Giants

 On March 21, 2025, Humphrey signed a one-year contract with the New York Giants.
 He was released on August 26 as part of final roster cuts.
 The next day, he was re-signed to the practice squad.
 On October 9, Humphrey was elevated to the active roster ahead of the team's Week 6 game against the Philadelphia Eagles.
 In that game, he had the second-most receiving yards on his team, catching four passes for 55 yards.

 Denver Broncos (second stint)

 On November 12, 2025, Humphrey was signed off the Giants' practice squad by the Denver Broncos.

+On March 12, 2026, Humphrey re-signed with the Broncos on a one-year contract.
+On September 14, he was released by the Broncos in a procedural move, but re-signed with the team the next day.